Expand your mathematical skills and knowledge, and develop master’s-level expertise, with our four-year MMath Mathematics degree.

 - Gwen Perry had a positive experience during her placement with Thames Water, supporting her aspirations in statistics.

-As part of your degree, you could choose to spend two weeks, a term, or an academic year abroad.
+As part of your degree, you could choose to spend two weeks, a semester, or an academic year abroad.

 We'll help you to decide where to go and for how long, guide you through the application process, and support you while you're abroad.